 Kiat, J.E., Belli, R.F.
 (2015, November).
 A High-Density EEG investigation of the Misinformation Effect: Differentiating between True and False Memories.
 Poster presented at the Psychonomic Society Annual Scientific Meeting, Chicago, IL.
 Poster Link

 Kiat, J.E., Belli, R.F.
 Neural Activity during Event Encoding and Subsequent False Memory Formation Susceptibility. (in review)

 Kiat, J.E., Long, D., Belli, R.F.
 Attentional Responses on the Auditory Oddball predict False Memory Susceptibility. (in review)

 Kiat, J.E., Belli, R.F.
-A High-Density EEG investigation of Source Monitoring Feature Retrieval Differences. (in preparation)
+A High-Density EEG investigation of Source Feature Retrieval. (in review)